 \begin{rem} Consider the notation in Definition \ref{rem equiv mayo}.
-In what follows we show the existence of $(\alpha\coma d)$-designs $\Phi^{\rm op}=\{\cF_j^{\rm op}\}_{j\in\I_m}$ that are optimal with respect to every joint convex potential.
-It turns out that these optimal designs have some special features; indeed, if we let
+In the rest of this section we shall show the existence of $(\alpha\coma \dd)$-designs $\Phi^{\rm op}=(\cF_j^{\rm op})_{j\in\I_m}$ that are optimal with respect to every joint convex potential (see Theorem \ref{teo el algo sirve con potenciales}).
+It turns out that these optimal designs have some special features.